earthlab/hub-ops/user-images/README.md

-# Docker images used for these hubs
+# Docker images used to customise the user's environment

-This folder contains the `Dockerfile`s needed to build images used by all the hubs.
+This folder contains the `Dockerfile`s needed to build the image in which a user runs.
+Use this if you want to make specific Python libraries available to your users or install additional kernels.

+Each hub has its own image.

+If you want to customize the environment that the hub itself runs in `hub-images/` instead.

 `earthenv-user` is an image that contains the Earthlab Analytics Python environment.
 The source of which is mainted here: https://github.com/earthlab/earth-analytics-python-env